Superposition theorem for flexible grids: Experiments Application Results

-In this section, we validate the accuracy of extended ST implementation and discuss its interests in practice through experiments.
-The source code for extended ST is publicly available in Github \footnote{https://github.com/marota/Topology\_Superposition\_Theorem.git} and uses of Grid2Op framework \cite{grid2op}.
+Aussi voir comment se compare notre méthode à GLODF classique ?} In this section, we validate the accuracy and effectiveness of EST implementation and prove its practical interest for speeding up two first applications.
+The source code is open-source on Github\footnote{https://github.com/marota/Topology\_Superposition\_Theorem.git}.
+It uses Grid2Op library \cite{grid2op} to apply topological changes and LightSim2Grid \cite{lightsim2grid} as a reference power flow solver that offers speeds comparable to industrial ones.